directus/directus/docs/cloud/glossary.md

 Directus does not impose _arbitrary_ software-based limits of any kind.
 So for things like Collections, Roles, or Users- whether you have 1 or 10,000 of these, you are free to build out your Project as needed, with no up-charge.
-However, actual Project performance is going to depend on Node configuration, so there are hard technical Limits.
+However, actual Project performance is going to depend on Node configuration, so there are hard technical limits.
 For details, see [Cloud Policies](https://directus.io/cloud-policies/)

 ## Rate Limiting